Brain Aneurysm (cont.)

 Both these options have the risk of damaging the blood vessel and causing more bleeding, damaging nearby brain tissue, and causing the surrounding blood vessels to go into spasm; depriving brain tissue of blood supply and causing a stroke.

 Prior, during, and after surgery, attention is paid to protect the brain and its blood vessels from potential further damage.
 Vitals signs are monitored frequently, and heart monitors are used to watch for abnormal heart rhythms.
-Medications may be used to prevent blood vessel spasm, seizure, agitation, and pain.
+Medications may be used to control high blood pressure and prevent blood vessel spasm, seizure, agitation, and pain.

 What is the outcome of brain aneurysm?